Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

 == USING THE INTEGRATION WITH MAUTIC FOR WP YOU CAN: ==

-* Integrate Mautic with WordPress website
+* Integrate Mautic with WP website
 * Sync your WordPress default registration and comment forms data
 * Have a dedicated Mautic dashboard over your WordPress panel
 * Assign tags and add segments to your captured leads with WordPress